colinvwood/hec-mtx-papers/bushmanova-2019/notes.md

 ## Summary

-Describes changes made to the SPAdes algorithms that result in a new assembler (rnaSPAdes) adapted to single-cell transcriptome assembly.
+Describes changes made to the SPAdes algorithms that result in a new assembler (rnaSPAdes) adapted to single organism transcriptome assembly.

 ## Notes